LokiMoonknight/Splunk/README.md

 **Phase 1 — Preparation (Week 1)**

-1. Install VirtualBox and provision a Windows 10 VM
+1. Install Oracle VirtualBox and add a Windows 10 VM

-2. Install and configure GoPhish on the host machine
+2. Install and configure GoPhish and Splunk Free on the host machine and configure log inputs

-3. Install Splunk Free on the Windows VM and configure log inputs
+3. Install Splunk Universal Forwarder on the Windows 10 VM

-4. Create a test Gmail account to serve as the phishing victim
+4. Create a test Gmail account on the Windows 10 VM to serve as the phishing victim

 **Phase 2 — Attack Simulation (Week 2)**